Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 Objectives
 ----------

-The objectives are to make an JavaScript programs which solve a linear system using the Gauss elimination Algorithm to triangulate a matrix.
+The objective is to make a JavaScript programs which solves a linear system using the Gauss elimination Algorithm to triangulate a matrix (upper triangular).

-The matrix must be contained in JSON files.
+The matrix must be contained in a JSON file.

 Method
 ------

 ### File reading

-Because the using of JavaScript and HTML technology we can't make a direct access to the file system.
+Because we are using JavaScript and HTML technologies, we can not access the file system directly.
-So we decide to work with the new (HTML5) JS File API.
-This API give the access to the files selected by the user.
+We decided to work with the new (HTML5) JS File API.
+This API give access to the files selected by the user.

 ### Gauss elimination

-To optimize the execution time we decide to put the B vector in the matrix A. We have noticed
+To optimize the execution time we decided to put the B vector in the matrix A, wich had a significant impact on the speed of the algorithm.
+We also made sure to properly factorize the equations in order to avoid any redundant divisions or multiplications.

 ### Substitution method

-As the Gauss elimination return a matrix with the lines upside down, we use an inversed substitution method (We start by the matrix's last line and finish by the first).
+As the Gauss elimination returns an upside down matrix, we use an inverted substitution method (We start by the matrix's last line and finish by the first).

-User's manual
+User manual
 -------------

 To launch the linear system resolver, select a file.
 The resolution of the linear system starts automatically.
 After the resolution you can start with another file.

-**For Firefox users** : If you select the same file, the programs will resolve the same matrix.
+**For Firefox users** : if you already selected a fail, you can restart the procedure by selecting the same file
+			(useful if you want to test the processing time)

 Files
 -----